Avio are an extremely outgoing race of bird people who want nothing more than to have a good time and make friends.

 However, they are fantastic at math and other difficult equations.
 With their brains able to register and retain massive amounts of information at a glance, they can solve difficult formulas in seconds with minimal effort.

 They also love to tell jokes and create riddles.
-Most other Sentients struggle to understand their unique sense of humour, however, and riddles avio consider simple are nearly impossible for other species to solve.
+Most other Sentients struggle to understand their unique sense of humour, however, and riddles avio consider simple are nearly impossible for other races to solve.

 Another part of their brain structure is their inability to knowingly do wrong.
 They simply cannot create the thought processes that allow evil or cruelty, and have the urge to be kind and helpful whenever possible.